 Speaking of the health department…

-How a Clean Ice Maker Can Reduce Health Violations
+A Clean Ice Maker Can Reduce Health Violations

 Health violations are something no restaurant owner wants to get.
 Even small infractions can lead to a bad health score if an inspector finds enough of them.